Cherreads

 I don't know how time works here or how many days have passed since I got stuck here.
 A day?
 A week?
 Or a month?
 I really don't know.

 After the completion of the first game, each player was given a bed.
 A way to make their captives feel comfortable.
-After one of the players violated the rules, he was shot with a laser from nowhere.
+After one of the players violated the rules, he was vaporized by a laser from nowhere.
 Since then we do as we were told in order not to suffer the same fate as the unfortunate fellow.

 Where was my real body or is this my real self?
 If this is my real body, have I been declared missing in the real world?
 I bet that would be good news for Mr White.
 Or maybe it wasn't my body to begin with.
 Maybe I don't even have one anymore.
 I think I'm stuck in the matrix.